seek-oss/scoobie/README.md

 Render a text link with the same opinions as our [MdxProvider](#mdxprovider):

-- Internal links use client-side navigation with smooth scrolling via [react-router-hash-link]
+- Internal links use client-side navigation with smooth scrolling via [react-router-hash-link], and pass through the `v` URL parameter for UI version switching
 - External links open in a new tab and have an [IconNewWindow] suffix

 [react-router-hash-link]: https://github.com/rafrex/react-router-hash-link